Cockapoo: History

+Dimensions and appearance

-As with most animal crossbreeds, there is a great deal of variability in the Cockapoo's dimensions and appearance.
-All colors or combinations of colors can be found and the coat can be straight, wavy, or curled.
-Individual dogs that weigh less than 12 lb are labelled toy Cockapoos, dogs that weigh between 13 and 18 lb miniature Cockapoos and dogs weighing over 19 lb standard Cockapoos.
+As with most animal crossbreeds, there is a great deal of variability in the cockapoo's dimensions and appearance.
+All colors or combinations of colors can be found, though most commonly they are white and brown.
+The coat can also be straight, wavy, or curled.
+Individual dogs that weigh less than 12 lb are labelled toy cockapoos, dogs that weigh between 13 and 18 lb miniature cockapoos and dogs weighing over 19 lb standard cockapoos.
 Cockapoos can vary in temperament and in need for exercise.